jpu234/autopkg-setup/README.md

 ## Add AutoPkg Recipes

-Run the commands in the [[add-recipes.sh]] script.
-You can verify the recipes are all installed by running the `autopkg list-repos` or `/usr/local/bin/autopkg list-repos` command
+Run the commands in the `add-recipes.sh` script.
+You can verify the recipes are all installed by running the `autopkg list-repos` or `/usr/local/bin/autopkg list-repos` command.

 ## Make Recipe Overrides

+Run the commands in the `make-override.sh` script.
+You can verify the recipes are all installed by checking the `~/Library/AutoPkg/RecipeOverrides` directory.

 ## Set Up Server Credentials

+Run the following commands, substituting your Jamf Server URL for `$url`, your account for `$account`, and your password for `$password`:

+`/usr/bin/defaults write ~/Library/Preferences/com.github.autopkg.plist JSS_URL "$url"`

+`/usr/bin/defaults write ~/Library/Preferences/com.github.autopkg.plist API_USERNAME "$account"`

+`/usr/bin/defaults write ~/Library/Preferences/com.github.autopkg.plist API_PASSWORD "$password"`

+Note: the `history -p` command (in `zsh`) or `history -c` command (in `bash`) will clear your command line history and the `clear` command will clear your terminal window (so no one sees what you typed)

 ## Set Up Profile

+This is an optional step if you intend to use this machine to regularly run AutoPkg.
+It lets you launch the Terminal window and type `apd` to initiate running all the AutoPkg recipes.

+Paste the contents of the `profile.sh` script into a file called `.zprofile` (`zsh`) or `.profile` (`bash`) in the user home directory.

 ## Test

+Test one of the recipes with something like: `autopkg run ~/Library/AutoPkg/RecipeOverrides/BBEdit.jamf-upload.recipe`